When one of our emails lands in your inbox, itβll look like this:

 Stay in touch!

-Here you’ll find a link to read more from our Flight Finders — we’ve got lots more articles on our website about different destinations, airlines, how to find cheap flights, and lots of other juicy nuggets of gold.
+Here youβll find a link to read more from our Navigators β weβve got lots more articles on our website about different destinations, airlines, how to find cheap flights, and lots of other juicy nuggets of gold.
+You can also give us your feedback on the email by clicking on one of the emojis.

-Finally, you can let us know if you do end up booking a trip by clicking on ‘Tell us if you book this trip’.
+Finally, you can let us know if you do end up booking a trip by clicking on βTell us for a shot at a free flightβ.
 We love reading all about your adventures!

 And, if you ever have any travel-related questions or just feel like saying hello, make sure to drop us a message on our socials :-)